-As of 5/6/2021 the United States would need 80% of Americans not susceptible to the virus to achieve herd immunity.
+The United States would need 80% of Americans not susceptible to the virus to achieve herd immunity.
 Per Dr. Fauci, the goal now is to increase vaccination levels to be able to keep serious infections at a manageable level and keep hospitalizations and deaths as low as possible.